PaNOSC-ViNYL/ase/doc/development/python_codingstandard.rst

 which gives us the most used symbols.

-I code, like the implementation of ASE, we should *not* use the ``import *`` syntax.
+I code, like the implementation of ASE, we must *not* use the ``import *`` syntax.
 Import everthing explicitly from exactly the place where it's defined::

   from ase.io import read, write

 Python Coding Conventions
 =========================

-The rules for the ASE code are almost identical to those used by the `Docutils project`_:
+The rules for the Python part are almost identical to those used by the `Docutils project`_:

 Contributed code will not be refused merely because it does not